freerange/site/soups/weeklinks/week-458-links.snip.markdown

 ### [Ambient Shipping](https://github.com/marcdacosta/ambient-shipping)

-This project captures AIS messages broadcast by passing ships and joins them with public data sets that reveal what the ships are carrying.
+This project captures AIS messages broadcast by passing ships to obtain identity, position, course & speed, and joins the data up with public data sets that reveal what the ships are carrying.
 Very cool! <%= by('james-mead') %>

 :name: week-458-links